sommerbe/dispersion-toolkit/src/stat/confidence/manpage.md

 # OPTIONS

 **\--i** *FILE*, **\--i**=*FILE*
-:   Retrieves a point set, not a point set sequence, from *FILE*.
+:   Retrieves a point set with dimension *n*, not a point set sequence, from *FILE*.
 Its absence is substituted by *stdin*.
 The end of a point set, which equals the line #eos, starts the algorithm.
+The coordinates are interpreted as *BINARY64*.

 **\--o** *FILE*, **\--o**=*FILE*
 :   Redirects the computed results to *FILE*, opened in overwrite mode (not appending mode).
 Without *FILE*, results are forwarded to *stdout*.
 Errors encountered during the program's execution are streamed into *stderr*, and not into either *stdout* or *FILE*.